-(a) Working knowledge of the RRS, the WS Regulations, or any other applicable rules or regulations of the host organization.
+(a) Working knowledge of the RRS, the WS Regulations, and or any other applicable rules or regulations of the host organization and event.

-(b) Be able to drive and position small powerboats in a range of wind and wave conditions.
+(b) Be able to drive and position small powerboats safely and effectively in a range of wind and wave conditions.